- What are Non-UM Programs?

 - Study Abroad Search Engines

-U-M students have the option to study abroad outside of the University of Michigan.
-They can study abroad through an independent study abroad provider, study abroad through another U.S. institution, or directly enroll at an institution in the desired country of study.
-Here are some of the most common reasons why students will choose to study abroad outside of the university:
+As a U-M student, you have the option to study abroad outside of the University of Michigan.
+You can study abroad through an independent study abroad provider, study abroad through another U.S. institution, or directly enroll at an institution in the desired country of study.
+Here are some of the most common reasons why U-M students choose to study abroad outside of the university:

 - Study abroad providers' program cost, other U.S. institutions' program cost, or the tuition at an institution in the desired country of study may be cheaper.

 - Study abroad providers often have later application deadlines.
 Students who miss U-M application deadlines will often study abroad through a program outside of the University.

 However, it should be noted that studying abroad through a non-UM program can make it more challenging to transfer credit back to the University of Michigan.
 See our Academic Credit page for more information on this.

 Health and Safety Considerations:

 If you decide to study abroad through a non-UM program, you should still register your travel in the U-M Travel Registry (it takes just a few minutes!) and consider getting U-M Travel Abroad Health Insurance, even if health insurance is already provided by your program.

 You should also keep in mind that while studying abroad through a non-UM program, your primary support before, during, and after the experience will be provided by your chosen study abroad provider — not the University of Michigan.
 This may come into play during a crisis situation, for example.